50+ Fruit Leather Recipes

 How to Flip Fruit Leather Over while Drying it on an Excalibur Dehydrator Tray.

-Photo: The flip trick.
+Photo: The flip trick using Excalibur dehydrator trays and nonstick sheets.
 Flip the leather over onto a mesh sheet and peel off the nonstick sheet.

 After 6 hours or so, the leather may be dry enough to peel off the nonstick sheets and place directly on the mesh trays.
 This speeds up the drying by exposing the bottom side of the leather to hot air, which circulates better inside the dehydrator after nonstick sheets are removed.